SumanSariga/Bank-CRM-Analysis/README.md

 Skills Demonstrated:

-- SQL (Advanced proficiency in window functions, group functions, CTEs)
+- SQL: Advanced proficiency in window functions, group functions, and CTEs.

-- Power BI (Report development, visualization)
+- Power BI: Report development, visualization, and dashboard creation.

-- Data Analytics and Interpretation
+- Data Analytics and Interpretation: Ability to derive actionable insights from data analysis.

-- Data Cleaning and Validation
+- Data Cleaning and Validation: Ensuring data accuracy and reliability for informed decision-making.

 Outcome: